Internet in Iran severely disrupted as elections loom

 "This filtering leads people to break the law, and using proxies makes the blocking of sites and signals ineffective, because using proxies becomes widespread," he said.

-Authoritarian Arab governments under popular pressure have sought to shut down Internet service to make it harder for opponents to mobilise protests, but with little success.
+Authoritarian Arab governments under popular pressure have sought to shut down Internet service to make it harder for opponents to mobilize protests, but with little success.

 (Additional reporting by Joseph Menn in San Francisco; Editing by Mark Heinrich)